MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 ### Multiple child runs on clusters

-AutoML experiment child runs can be performed on a cluster that is already running another experiment.
+Automated ML experiment child runs can be performed on a cluster that is already running another experiment.
 However, the timing depends on how many nodes the cluster has, and if those nodes are available to run a different experiment.

 Each node in the cluster acts as an individual virtual machine (VM) that can accomplish a single training run.
-For automated ML, this fact means a child run.
+For Automated ML, this fact means a child run.
 If all the nodes are busy, a new experiment is queued.
 If there are free nodes, the new experiment runs child runs in parallel in the available nodes or virtual machines.

 To help manage child runs and when they can be performed, we recommend that you create a dedicated cluster per experiment, and match the number of `max_concurrent_iterations` of your experiment to the number of nodes in the cluster.
 This way, you use all the nodes of the cluster at the same time with the number of concurrent child runs and iterations that you want.